mediaexplorer74/AndroidBridge/README.md

 - [Bridge](https://github.com/DroidOnUWP/Bridge) - Android bridge for UWP applications.
 - [Microsoft](https://github.com/microsoft) - Thanx for all your open-source samples of your great code :)

-## License & Copyright
+## Licence & Support

-MicroStore is RnD project.
+"Android Bridge" is RnD project only.
 AS-IS.
 No support.
 Distributed under the MIT License.

 ## Contribute!
 There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement